trevordbunch/cis411_lab0_req/labreports/Lab_m-shoul.md

 To solve this issue, we are going to build an application that will be able to handle the following process:
 1. The student visits the online ordering platform or mobile application provided by Messiah University.
 2. The student selects menu items and specifies the delivery location.
-3. The student makes a payment using a preffered method such as Falcon Dollars, debit/credit, or mobile payments.
+3. The student makes a payment using a preferred method such as Falcon Dollars, debit/credit, or mobile payments.
 4. The system confirms the order and provides an estimated delivery time.
 5. The cook prepares the order and delivery personnel brings the meal to the specified location.